 In 2002, the Supreme Court established the Commission on Technology (COT) to address the many challenges facing the Montana Judicial Branch related to technology.
-The COT approves the information technology strategic roadmap, crafted by the Chief Information Officer, for the Judicial Branch.
+The COT approves the information technology strategic roadmap, crafted by the Information Technology Division Director, for the Judicial Branch.
 The effort is aided by several committees that provide input and guidance to improve the court technology program.
-These committees include the Automation Committees of the Montana Association of District Court Clerks, the Commission on Courts of Limited Jurisdiction, and the E-Filing Automation Committee.
+These committees include the Automation Committees of the Montana Association of District Court Clerks and the Commission on Courts of Limited Jurisdiction.